khakanhyder/equippro/replit.md

 Files are validated for type and size, then stored with unique identifiers.
 The storage client is configured via the `DEFAULT_OBJECT_STORAGE_BUCKET_ID` environment variable.

+**File Access**: Replit Object Storage does not support public URLs or signed URLs.
+Files are served through a backend proxy endpoint (`/api/files/:filename`) that streams files from object storage to clients.
+This enables:
+- OpenAI Vision API to analyze uploaded images
+- Browser display of equipment photos and documents
+- Secure file access without exposing storage credentials

+The upload service generates proxy URLs in the format: `{baseUrl}/api/files/{filename}` where baseUrl is determined from environment variables (REPL_SLUG/REPL_OWNER for production, localhost for development).

 **AWS S3**: The @aws-sdk/client-s3 package is included but not currently implemented in the codebase.
 This suggests planned integration for production file storage migration from Replit Object Storage.

 ### Design System